-A month later, the Republican government was determined to eradicate anyone who opposed the French Revolution and the eradication of the monarchy.
-As a result, thousands of royalists, nobles and people affiliated with the royal family across the country were guillotined and brutally massacred, including the Princesse de Lamballe, who was one of Marie’s closest companions.
-With the king and queen now under arrest, the National Convention ordered that the monarchy be abolished, and France was officially declared a republic.
+The Republican government was determined to eradicate anyone who opposed the French Revolution.
+As a result, thousands of royalists, nobles and people affiliated with the royal family across the country were guillotined and brutally massacred, including the Princesse de Lamballe, one of Marie’s closest companions.
+With the king and queen now under arrest, the National Convention ordered that the monarchy should be abolished – and France was officially declared a republic.

 On 21 September 1792, the Legislative Assembly in France voted for the monarchy to be abolished.
-Just four months later, after being put on trial by members of the new republican regime, (in the The National Convention – the assembly that administered France between September 1792 and October 1795) Louis XVI was convicted of treason and was sentenced to death.
-On 21 January 1793, Louis was executed by guillotine at the Place de la Concorde in Paris.
+Just four months later, after being put on trial by members of the new republican regime, Louis XVI was convicted of treason and sentenced to death.
+He was executed by guillotine at the Place de la Concorde in Paris on 21 January 1793.

 The bodies of Louis XVI and Marie were discovered during the restoration of the monarchy in France in the early 19th century.
 Their remains were properly reburied at the Basilica of St Denis on 21 January 1815.

 Marie Antoinette's legacy

 From the moment she stepped from her gilded carriage at Compiègne in 1770 until her rough and undignified cart-journey to the scaffold, Marie-Antoinette was destined to be a focus of popular attention.